IATI/web-terms/docs/privacy-policy.rst

 This Privacy Policy sets out how we, the International Aid Transparency Initiative (IATI), obtain, store and use your personal information when you use or interact with :doc:`our websites <websites>`, or where we otherwise obtain or collect your personal information.

-This Privacy Policy is effective from 1st July 2025
+This Privacy Policy is effective from 1st August 2025

 We reserve the right to modify this policy at any time, so please check it frequently.
 For notification of updates, you can "watch" https://github.com/IATI/web-terms on GitHub.